 You could ask if they will put in writing that you were not at fault in the accident and to give you notification of all the insurance coverage available before offering you a settlement.
 You could also ask that if they require you to sign a medical authorization form, that they will only seek information related to this accident and not all of your medical history in an attempt to weaken your claim.

 Most, if not all, insurance adjusters will refuse to put that information in writing, nor will they willingly give you any additional information about your claim.
-For more questions to ask your adjuster, read "Do I trust my adjuster will make the best decision for me?"

 Do I need a Car Accident Attorney in Myrtle Beach, SC?

 Because Myrtle Beach and surrounding areas receive a lot of tourists throughout the year, many of them are involved in the accidents that occur.
 Those victims return home to continue their medical care and when they realize they may need the help of a car accident attorney, they want a lawyer to help them along the way.